 Cancer starts when cells in the body begin to grow out of control.
-Cells in nearly any part of the body can become cancer cells, and can spread to other areas of the body.
-To learn more about how cancers start and spread, see What Is Cancer?
+Cells in nearly any part of the body can become cancer cells, and can then spread to other areas of the body.
+To learn more about cancer and how it starts and spreads, see What Is Cancer?

-Prostate cancer begins when cells in the prostate gland start to grow uncontrollably.
+Prostate cancer begins when cells in the prostate gland start to grow out of control.
 The prostate is a gland found only in males.
 It makes some of the fluid that is part of semen.

 Almost all prostate cancers are adenocarcinomas.
 These cancers develop from the gland cells (the cells that make the prostate fluid that is added to the semen).

 These other types of prostate cancer are rare.
-If you have prostate cancer it is almost certain to be an adenocarcinoma.
+If you are told you have prostate cancer, it is almost certain to be an adenocarcinoma.

 Some research suggests that prostate cancer starts out as a pre-cancerous condition, although this is not yet known for sure.
 These conditions are sometimes found when a man has a prostate biopsy (removal of small pieces of the prostate to look for cancer).

-In PIN, there are changes in how the prostate gland cells look under a microscope, but the abnormal cells don’t look like they are growing into other parts of the prostate (like cancer cells would).
+In PIN, there are changes in how the prostate gland cells look when seen with a microscope, but the abnormal cells don’t look like they are growing into other parts of the prostate (like cancer cells would).
 Based on how abnormal the patterns of cells look, they are classified as:

 In PIA, the prostate cells look smaller than normal, and there are signs of inflammation in the area.
-PIA is not cancer, but researchers believe that PIA may sometimes lead to high-grade PIN, or perhaps to prostate cancer directly.
+PIA is not cancer, but researchers believe that PIA may sometimes lead to high-grade PIN, or perhaps directly to prostate cancer.